-Zigbee is an open standard controlled by the Zigbee Alliance (established in 2002) and was originally created for commercial use before transitioning to the smart home.
+Zigbee is an open standard controlled by the Zigbee Alliance, established in 2002, and was originally created for commercial use before transitioning to the smart home.
 Meanwhile, Z-Wave was first developed by Danish company Zensys in 2001.
 Created specifically for the smart home, Z-Wave was sold to Sigma Designs in 2009, which then sold it to Silicon Labs in 2018 for $240 million.

 What is a mesh network?

 Mesh networks can cover an area (your home and garden, for example) more thoroughly than a Wi-Fi network.
 This is because a Wi-Fi network only sends data to and from a single hub, your router, and so devices placed further away have a weaker signal, which can cause connection problems.
-Owners of old houses with thick walls will also be aware of the limitations of Wi-Fi, when a router struggles to make its signal heard several rooms away, potentially leaving entire rooms out of range.
+Owners of old houses with thick walls will also be aware of the limitations of Wi-Fi, when a router struggles to make its signal heard several rooms away, potentially leaving entire parts of a home out of range.

-The only real difference between how Zigbee and Z-Wave operate their mesh networks is that Z-Wave allows a signal or piece of data to be relayed four times across the network, while for Zigbee there is no limit.
+A major difference between how Zigbee and Z-Wave operate their mesh networks is that Z-Wave allows a signal or piece of data to be relayed four times across the network, while for Zigbee there is no limit.